Generalized Perfect Matrices: Rationally Generated Cones are IR

 \section{Rationally Generated Cones are IR}

 In this section we prove our main theorem about rationally generated cones.
-Exceptionally, we allow cones of lower dimension here as well since that allows for a simpler proof and the possibility to make conclusions about the boundary of $K$ if $K$ is not IR. \begin{thm} Let $K$ be a rationally generated and closed convex cone.
+Exceptionally, we allow cones of lower dimension here as well since that allows for a simpler proof and the possibility to make conclusions about the boundary of $K$ if $K$ is not IR.
+As already mentioned, our proof generalizes the one of \cite[Lemma~2.3]{CP_Factorization_First}. \begin{thm} Let $K$ be a rationally generated closed convex cone.
 Then $K$ is IR, i.e. $\RyshkovK \subseteq \interior \COPK$. \end{thm} \begin{proof} Suppose there is a matrix $Q \in \boundary \COPK \cap \RyshkovK$.
 Then there is a vector $x \in K \setminus \{0\}$ with $Q[x] = 0$.
 We can assume that $x \in \relint K$, since otherwise we might replace $K$ with the minimal face of $K$ containing $x$.

 Because $K$ is rationally generated, we may write